 Click here to see larger image of the

 These rolls are just right for the home picture framing.
 There is also another way of finishing the backs of pictures.
-That is using our pressure sensitive paper backing tapes found below.
+This picture frame backing paper is Virgin paper, This is new paper, not recycled.

 Self Adhesive Picture Frame Paper Backing Tape